Akashsuklabaidya07/Airline-Data-Analysis/README.md

-Insight 1:The most expansive Airlines are Jet Airways Business, Jet Airways,Multiple carries,Air India etc Insight 2:The most busiest destinations in India are Delhi, Kolkata, Banglore, mumbai etc Insight 3:The no of total stops of Jet Airways is maximum 2535, Indigo 1231 etc
+Insight 1:The most expansive Airlines are Jet Airways Business, Jet Airways,Multiple carries,Air India etc Insight 2:The most busiest destinations in India are Delhi, Kolkata, Banglore, mumbai etc Insight 3:The no of total stops of Jet Airways is maximum 2535, Indigo 1231 etc.